-The Department of Humanities offers undergraduate courses that provide an understanding of ideas, ideals, values, and beliefs as expressed through arts and letters of global cultures.
-The introductory and core courses—Humanities 150‚ 257 and 258—focus on global arts and ideas.
-Other courses focus on specific cultural areas, topics, or media.
+The Department of Humanities offers undergraduate courses that provide an understanding of ideas, ideals, values, and beliefs as expressed through global arts and letters.
+The core courses—Humanities 150‚ 257 and 258—explore global ideas and values.
+Other courses emphasize specific geo-cultural areas, genres, or media.

-An understanding of global cultural arts and ideas enables us to interact positively with each other in our communities, at work and throughout the world.
-Humanities courses help develop skills of questioning, comparison, analysis and judgment that are useful in work requiring creativity, critical thinking and teamwork.
-Exploring global cultures also provides new insights into American culture, and an appreciation of one’s own and others’ heritage.
-Humanities is an exceptionally enriching field of study for those planning to teach or work in the areas of literature, psychology, sociology, human services, community leadership, or international business.
+An ability to understand and analyze global ideas and values enables us to assume leadership roles in our communities, at work and throughout the world.
+Humanities courses help develop skills of questioning, comparison, analysis and judgment that are useful in work requiring creativity, critical thinking, teamwork, and decision-making.
+Exploring global cultures also provides new insights into one’s own heritage.
+Humanities is an enriching field of study for those planning to work in education, the arts, literature, social sciences, human services, community leadership, or international business.

 All Humanities courses incorporate specific leadership skills, including Sustainability and Participatory Action Research perspectives.